 - Solar Pergola and Sun Shading and much more

-The deep orange and yellow render of the exterior walls of the Essendon home are colours that Mark and Dorothy loved.
-Because of these colours and the rendered finish their home is reminiscent of Mexican architecture as you can see in the image below.
+The deep orange and yellow render of the Essendon home’s exterior walls are colours that Mark and Dorothy loved.
+Because of these colours and the rendered finish, their home is reminiscent of Mexican architecture, as shown in the image below.
 As are the stone finish of the exterior wall airlock entry.
 They provide natural hues of vibrant colours.

 The high windows provide an almost religious experience as you look upwards towards the sky.
 There is a vast sense of space and volume in the house, achieved with high raked ceilings.